martimy/clab_cvx_dcn/README.md

 # Spine-Leaf Data Centre Topology using Cumulus routers

 This repo includes code and instructions to create a test data centre network using [Cumulus](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) routers.
 The network is created using [containerlab](https://containerlab.dev/) and it consists of five [VX routers](https://docs.nvidia.com/networking-ethernet-software/cumulus-vx/) connected in a spine-leaf topology (two spine and three leaf).
-Each leaf router is connected to one Linux host.
+Each leaf router is connected to twp Linux hosts.

 Cumulus Linux supports various routing protocols such as BGP, OSPF, and RIP based on the open-source software [FRRouting](https://frrouting.org/).
 Cumulus routers can be deployed on bare-metal switches or virtual machines, such as Cumulus VX used in this network.